|| Tutorials home | Decreasing risk exposure | Safety tour | Emergencies | Meteorology | Flight Theory | Communications | Builders guide ||

 Flight within an activated area without clearance may be extremely hazardous; even the declaration of an emergency will not guarantee safe passage although, in a declared emergency, ATS will make every effort to obtain approval to transit a restricted area, irrespective of its status.
 Read the article 'Military restricted areas' in Flight Safety Australia.
 The air navigation charts show a reference number that refers to a detail entry in the Airservices publication 'En Route Supplement - Australia' [ERSA PRD].
 Details of the activation of restricted areas are promulgated by Airservices Australia in the form of NOTAM.

-When activated a military restricted area usually becomes Class C airspace so is automatically denied to recreational aircraft unless the pilot and aircraft meet all the conditions specified in CAO 95.55 paragraph 7.3, CAO 95.32 paragraph 7.3, CAO 95.12 paragraph 6.3, CAO 95.12.1 paragraph 7.4 or CAO 95.10 paragraph 6.4.
+When activated a military restricted area usually becomes Class C airspace so is automatically denied to recreational aircraft unless the pilot and aircraft meet all the conditions specified in CAO 95.55 paragraph 7.3, CAO 95.32 paragraph 7.3, CAO 95.12 paragraph 6.3, CAO 95.12.1 paragraph 7.4 or CAO 95.10 paragraph 6.4; that is, the pilot must be authorised to operate in Class C airspace.
 Also the aircraft must be fitted with an operating transponder if the controlled airspace in which the aeroplane is operating requires a transponder to be fitted.

 All restricted areas are allocated a 'R(estricted) A(rea) conditional status' — RA1, RA2 or RA3 which appears in ERSA to give pilots an indication of the likelihood of receiving an ATS clearance to fly through a restricted area — if there is an Air Traffic Service associated with that area and contactable via VHF radio.
 The status conditions are for flight planning and pilots without a submitted flight plan may request a clearance in RA1 and RA2 at any time.